ubemacapuno/capa-tracker/README.md

 - Utilizing EJS templating for dynamic content
 - Utilizing mongoose schemas
 - Greater understanding of CRUD operations and routing
-- Deploying full-stack applications to Heroku
+- Deploying full-stack applications to Heroku (RIP free-tier) and Railway
 - Incorporating Passport and Google Authentication, and authorized redirect URIs